-The Ukrainian Refugee Crisis: Important Historical Context for the Current SituationPublished: Dec 12, 2022 Reading time: 8 minutes
+The Ukrainian Refugee Crisis: Important Historical Context for the Current SituationPublished: Jun 21, 2023 Reading time: 7 minutes

 One million.
 This was how many people Filippo Grandi, the United Nations High Commissioner for Refugees (UNHCR), reported had fled Ukraine in the first seven days following the Russian invasion on February 24th.
 Even from the beginning, it was clear that this was going to be one of the largest exoduses in European history.
 However, no one was prepared for just how high the numbers would soon become.

 Weeks and months went by quickly and the number of people on the run continued to increase.
 In March, the United Nations predicted that there would be four million refugees in total.
 That number was reached before the end of the month.
 By the end of April, the number of people fleeing Ukraine hit 5.5 million and by the end of June the number was 6.5 million.
-Of course, it has been difficult to capture exactly how many people have already fled or are current fleeing, as official statistics often fail to take various factors into account, like the number of returns, pendulum migration and/or movement within the European Union.
+Of course, it has been difficult to capture exactly how many people have already fled or are currently fleeing, as official statistics often fail to take various factors into account, like the number of returns, pendulum migration and/or movement within the European Union.

 The Current Number of Ukrainian Refugees

 As of the beginning of April 2023, the UN has recorded over 8.1 million Ukrainian refugees on European territory.
 The number of holders of temporary protection or similar status has increased by 185,000 since the end of January to around 5 million.